23a-Solved problem 7-2 for k value for frame 2/3.

 K value for frame- for column BC.

-If we divide the inertia value over the length or -Ix/L for the girder, we get the same figures between brackets.
+If we divide the inertia value by the length or -Ix/L for the girder, we get the same figures between brackets.
 After estimating Gb and Gc, knowing that the frame is a braced frame at that level since the joints C and B are not moving, the next slide shows the calculation for Gc and Gb.

 K value for frame- column BA.